A Community Bulletin Board for the Performing Arts at Lehman College

-Vincent DiGeronimo ’14 will perform a reading of “Tink!” – a new musical featured in Broadway’s Future Songbook Series.
-The musical features music by Kevin M. Cotter along with book and lyrics by Diane Uniman.
-Performances will take place on February 24, 2014 at 6pm, in the Bruno Walter Auditorium, located at the New York Public Library for the Performing Arts at Lincoln Center.
+Vincent DiGeronimo ’14 performed a reading of “Tink!” – a new musical featured in Broadway’s Future Songbook Series.
+The musical featured music by Kevin M. Cotter along with book and lyrics by Diane Uniman.
+Performances took place on February 24, 2014 at 6pm, in the Bruno Walter Auditorium, located at the New York Public Library for the Performing Arts at Lincoln Center.
 Check him out!

 Broadway’s Future Songbook Series

 Father Forgive Me For I Have Sinned by José Roldan Jr. ’05 has been awarded a 2013 HOLA award for Outstanding Solo Performance.